 Check out the best process data trending & visualization tools available.

 We have all heard the adage “a picture is worth a thousand words,” so it should be obvious that visual representations of data make analysis easier and faster.
 The simple example below illustrates the advantage of visual data over numerical data.

 Find the day with the highest temperature in the past month:

-What Makes Good Visualization Software?
+What Makes Good Visualization Software for Data Historians?

 The list of visualization software products continues to grow every year.
 Most visualization products provide a standard package for a specific need, such as SPC/SQC, downtime tracking, or OEE.
 Some visualization tools are configurable dashboards that are mostly static, and some tools are used more for real-time analysis.
 The main issue is that most visualization products fall into one of two categories: